Honnur6268/Bdiplus-Assignment/README.md

 Task Application

 Steps to Run Project:
-For Backend
+For Backend:
   1. Download the repository from the Github - https://github.com/Honnur6268/Bdiplus-Assignment.git
   2. Open the Spring Boot project in your Eclipse IDE
   3. Create Database in MySQL Workbench or Command Line Client